Your Stories

 Transcript

-My name is Amy Ohm.
+My name is Amy.
 I am 41, and my diagnosis was stage 3A melanoma.
 Back in 2003, I had a mole on my back.
 A call came from the doctor, and she said that it was melanoma.
 I quickly got on the web.
 Eight years ago, the web was incredibly unstructured.
 There was really no notion of social networking or, um, friendly support groups or, or forums.

 It was all very clinical.
 There wasn’t a connection to survivors.
 So after my battle with melanoma, I was really focused on finding purpose in my illness.
 And as such, was able to found treatmentdiaries. com.
 Uh, this organization is one which caters to all of those who are chronically ill, in addition to those who care and advocate for them.